stevecj/carton_db.rb/README.md

 implemented by `CartonDB::ListMapDb`.
 It is a map of lists where each entry has a string for a key and a list of of 0 or more string elements as content.
-Other kinds of database are implemented on top of that and share the same storage format.
+Other kinds of database are implemented as specializations of that and share the same storage format.

 The name of the database is the path of a directory in the filesystem that either already exists or shall be created as